 4. Pour into pan.
 Bake 30-35 minutes.

 Tip: Try using different kinds of chocolate chips for varied flavors like white chocolate, butterscotch or cinnamon chips.
+Dust with powered sugar for a pretty finishing touch.

 Festive Meringue Cookies